Isoroku (film): Filming

 The making of the film lasted four years.
-Kōji Yakusho was reportedly the only actor considered for the role of Yamamoto, and the film would have been canceled if he turned it down.
+Koji Yakusho, the lead actor, was reportedly the only actor considered for the role of Yamamoto, and the film would have been canceled if he turned it down.
 Yakusho was offered the role in the summer of 2009, and accepted the role in the winter of 2010.
 The production staff declared it intended to present an image of "what a Japanese leader should be".

 The film was supervised by renowned historical scholar-writer Kazutoshi Hando.
 The war movie intended to show the real life of Gensui Yamamoto, Commander-in-Chief of the Combined Fleet.
 It is a literary work.
 The award-winning director was Izuru Narushima.
-The lead actor was Koji Yakusho.

-The film was theatrically released in Japan on 308 screens nationwide, the box office revenue reaching ¥150,787,300 Yen.
-The film was viewed by 124,972 people in the first two days of December 24 and 25, 2011.
+The film was theatrically released in Japan on 308 screens nationwide, the box office revenue reaching ¥150,787,300.
+The film was viewed by 124,972 people in the first two days of 24 and 25 December 2011.
 It first appeared in the audience movie ranking (according to the box office news agency), coming in second place.

 In September 2012, more than half a year after its release in Japan, the film was specially invited to be screened at the 36th Montreal World Film Festival.

 Under the supervision of Hando, he focused on the accuracy of the film's depiction, even including the tableware used aboard ship.
 Ingenuity has been devised to depict personality and humanity, including scenes in which it is shown that Yamamoto liked water steamed buns (Mizumanju) and the traditional Japanese dessert Shiruko, personal details not dealt with in other works.

 At the time of shooting, the Ministry of the Navy's government building (commonly known as red brick building) did not exist, so the main building of the Ministry of Justice, which has a similar appearance, was used for the location.